Tax Info Retention: How Long Do We Need to Keep Records?

 The IRS can only audit 3 years from the date the return was due.
 There's no need to hold onto paperwork longer.

-5. What happens if we do not keep tax records for the recommended time period?
+What happens if I don't keep my records for the required time?

 Similar Pampered Chef Threads